djaus2/DNETCoreGPIO/README.md

 <hr/>

 **TRIGGETcmd** Now implemented DHT22 1 wire and Motor commands using Hey Google, ...
-Nb Speech is on RPi though. **Update** Can now send speech the Google Nest!
+Nb Speech is on RPi though.
+**Update** Can now send speech to the Google Nest!
+Separate repository coming

 **Currently** .Net 6.0 and 2.0.0-prerelease.22069 for GPIO and Device Bindings.